 Aside from the aforementioned behaviors, functions also display compensatory behaviors when the individual is under stress.
 The following behaviors manifest in the Ti user when distressed or when accompanied by high levels of neuroticism.

 Wailings and charged emotional reactions may be perceived as irrational and therefore inappropriate and to be avoided.
 However, as stress accumulates further, their logic will become gradually more distorted as they aim to rationalize what is essentially an emotional objection underneath.
 Unable to clearly and cathartically convey their heart’s voice, having stripped it of its power, their inner pains will emerge through distorted logical arguments and skewed claims.
-Their tendency to intellectualize matters of the heart will lead them to push the narrative into a form that agrees with their unconscious feelings.
+Their tendency to intellectualize matters of the heart will lead them to push the narrative into a form that aligns with their repressed feelings.
 As their stress furthers, they may disconnect themselves from others entirely and fall into schizoid tendencies.